usef-mahmud/usef-mahmud/README.md

 ###

-<p align="left">A curious driven Mathematics student with software development expertise and a strong interest in data science.
+<p align="left">A curious driven Mathematics student with software development expertise and a strong interest in data science, machine learning, and research.
 Versatile professional with skills in graphic design, content creation, and marketing.
 Known for analytical thinking, problem-solving, and computational proficiency.
 Seeking opportunities to apply a dynamic skill set in impactful data science projects.</p>

 ###